7 Tourist Mistakes to Avoid in Tenerife (From a Local)

 • Check the tide reports online; they’re usually very accurate.

 • Watch the locals.
-If nobody’s swimming, don’t take the risk.
+If the current looks strong and nobody’s swimming, don’t take the risk.

 • Pay attention to the flag, it’s there for a reason.